231501508/santhoshhospitalmanagementsystem/README.md

-here is the deployed link of ,y webpage https://coruscating-toffee-770a62.netlify.app/
+here is the deployed link of my webpage https://coruscating-toffee-770a62.netlify.app/